-If you’re thinking of tackling a project this weekend, one that isn’t always the most fun but is the most rewarding is decluttering your closet.
+If you’re thinking of tackling a project this weekend, one that isn’t always the most fun but is the most rewarding is decluttering and organizing your closet.
 It can seem overwhelming, but it doesn’t have to be.
 Plus, when you’re done, you’ll feel more at peace when you’re getting ready every morning — and maybe you’ll find that long-lost pair of jeans you’ve been looking for since last spring.

 Decluttering your wardrobe is not an easy task.
 But if you follow these simple steps, it can get you headed in the right direction, so you don’t spend days trapped under your winter sweaters.

 The first thing you’ll want to do is empty the contents.
 Yes, we know this is a major pain, but until everything is out, it’s hard to get an idea of what space you actually have and make a plan on where things should permanently live.
 And yes, this means all your shoes, scarves, purses, clothes, and anything else that has found a way into your closet.
 Pull it all out and put it into piles of similar items.

 Next, figure out your biggest problem area.
 Do you have a shoe problem?
 Are your clothes smooshed together and you can’t see what you own?
 Can you never find what you need, when you need it?
 These are things you’ll want to think about as you plan a reorganization of your space.
 There are hanging shoe racks, thin hangers, and dividers available to help solve some of these issues.

 If you’ve taken anything out that doesn’t have a place in your closet, do not put it back in.
 This means bank statements, old picture frames, art supplies, and anything else that takes up space.
 Keep your closet a sacred place for getting ready, and you will feel a lot less stress when you open it.